anish-kondepudi-school-coursework/user-level-thread-library/REPORT.md

 ## Preemption Testing

 `test_preempt.c` validates the functionality of preemption by creating a thread, thread A. There A then creates a new thread, thread B. Thread A then infinitely lock itself in a loop waiting for thread B to finish.
 In a situation where preemption is not enabled, thread A will infinitely loop since thread B won't be scheduled since thread A never yields.
 This would thus lead to the starvation of thread B and an infinite execution of thread A. However, with preemption thread B will gain control of the CPU and complete its execution.
 Then thread A will notice thread B has completed and break out of its loop and end its execution.
+This simple test verifies the functionality of the preemption feature since without preemption the program will result in a process which never terminates.

 ## Memory Management

+One location where objects are dynamically allocated is in `queue.c` where new `node_t`'s are created upon `queue_enqueue`.
+However, upon `queue_dequeue` and `queue_delete`, these `node_t`'s are free()'ed and thus should not lead to any memory leaks.
+Also, the memory allocated for `queue_t` in `queue_create` is free()'ed in `queue_destroy`.

+Additionally, in `sem.c`, although `sem_create` malloc()'s memory for the semaphore struct as well as its queue data member.
+On call to `sem_destroy` that memory is free()'ed and should therefore not lead to any memory leaks.

+The same is observed in `uthread.c` where `uthread_tcb_t`'s are dynamically allocated.
+However, upon `uthread_exit` being called, these `uthread_tcb_t`'s are free()'ed.

+It's important to note that in `uthread.c`, the global variables `g_queue` and `g_current_tcb` are dynamically allocated but never free()'ed.
+This is because upon the program's completion, these objects will automatically be freed).
+Since they are only ever malloc()'ed once, this memory on the heap is constant and won't lead to a build up in heap space (memory leaks).